bonitoo-io/virtual-device/README.md

 **Configurability**

 Devices are fully configurable using a runner configuration YAML file.
-Internally devices can use a standard numerical or string generator to create values for payload fields.
-More sophisticated random value generators can be added through the Item Plugins interface.
+Internally devices can use a standard numeric or string generator to create values for payload fields.
+More sophisticated random value generators can be added through the [Item Plugins](plugins/README.md) interface.

 ## System requirements

-This project was built using the following:
+This project relies upon:

    * Java SE 17
    * Maven 3.5.6